Smile-SA/rating-operator/README.md

 ## Overview

 `rating-operator` is a Kubernetes native application that generate customizable **K**ey **P**erformance **I**ndicator as metrics and provide interfaces to exploit them.
-It features two different rating mechanism based on the same rules, helping users solve their rating needs.
+It features a multi-tenant, configurable and light operator to help users solve their rating needs.

 ## Table of content